-- Another way of thinking about quality is Juran's trilogy: Juran's Trilogy (quality planning, quality control and quality improvement. - These core components of quality management are, like a three-legged stool. - that ilf one leg is not there the stool cannot stand and we cannot have quality health care.
+- Juran's Trilogy (quality planning, quality control and quality improvement. - These core components of quality management, like a three-leg stool that if one leg is not there the stool cannot stand.

 - Quality Planning: leadership and governance (setting the priorities, quality structures, data systems, building the capability etc); measures gap and establishes the goals, policies and strategies to close the gap; ensues that resources are allocated to do this effectively. - Quality controll is a normative process that includes quality assurance, where a system seeks to ensure that quality is maintained or improved, and errors are reduced or eliminated.
-QC programs evaluate current health care quality, identify problem areas, create a method to overcome issues, and monitor the method taken to improve quality.
+QC programs evaluate current health care quality, identify problem areas, create a method to overcome